Query Data

 Basic Join Query

-// Query article data and retrieve associated category information
+// Query article data while retrieving related category information

 const { data, error } = await db.from("articles").select(`